 This section describes the options that are unique to this procedure.
-These are located on the panels associated with the Data, Options, and Reports tabs.
-To find out more about using the other tabs such as Plot Text, Axes, and Template, turn to the chapter Procedure Templates.
+These are located on the panels associated with the Data and Iterations/Zeroes tabs.
+To find out more about using the other tabs such as Axes/Legend/Grid, Plot Text, or Template, go to the Procedure Window chapter.

-The Data tab contains the parameters associated with this test such as the proportions, sample sizes, alpha, and beta.
+The Data tab contains the parameters associated with this test such as the proportions, sample sizes, alpha, and power.
 This chapter covers three procedures, each of which has different options.
 This section documents options that are common to all three procedures.
 Later, unique options for each procedure will be documented.

 This option specifies the parameter to be solved for from the other parameters.
-The parameters that may be selected are P1.1, Alpha, Beta, K1, M1, or ICC.
-Under most situations, you will select either Beta or K1.
+The parameters that may be selected are P1.1, Alpha, Power and Beta, K1, M1, or ICC.
+Under most situations, you will select either Power and Beta or K1.